rutgerblom/SDDC.Lab/README.md

 1. Make sure to provision sufficient Pod storage to store whatever content items are used.

 2. If a specific datatstore is not specified in the ```config_sample.yml``` file (default), then the datastore used is dynamically selected from the available vSphere clusters.
-If multiple vSphere clusters are deployed, the 'Edge' datastore is not used as it's assumed it's storage will be needed for NSX-T EdgeVMs.
+If multiple vSphere clusters are deployed, the 'Edge' datastore is not used as it's assumed it's storage will be needed for NSX EdgeVMs.

 3. By default, ```config_sample.yml``` assumes the published content library exists on the physical vCenter Server servicing the SDDC.Lab environment.
 The default name of this content library is ```SDDC.Lab Content Library```.
 Although this entry is included in the ```config_sample.yml``` file, it is not enabled by default.
 In order to replicate the content library from the physical vCenter Server, you must enable this content library.